RicoJia/Fun_Projects/RJJE_Arm/Project_Notes.md

         - include 3D point cloud as a submodule
         - Publish as sensor_msgs::PointCloud2, visualize in Rviz
     2. Implement Feature detection on cam: need a fused image as well.
+        1. YOLO v5 + pick and place.
+            - YOLO v5 docker, being able to run
+            - get images -> yolo, test
+            - Questions
+                1. Structure?
+                    - epochs? # iterations of the whole dataset
+                2. Other smaller alternative?
+This is what we want
+                3. Training visualization: tensorboard?
+                    - how to label them?
+        - claw (open & close)
+            -